From the light curves of Long Period Variables to their evolution along the AGB: Discussion and conclusion

-Another major result obtained by the present work is the existence of curves leaving the Table \ref{tab1} sample very early and transiting to the Myes and S spectral types with the width parameter $W$ increasing rather than decreasing.
-These are the curves of the Table \ref{tab4} sample and their location in the parameter space suggests that they will evolve to the Table \ref{tab5} sample when the stars will become carbon-rich (red arrows in Figure \ref{fig10}).
+What the present work has made clear is that the transition from Mno to Myes, namely the occurrence of TDU events strong enough to have a detectable impact, occurs at very different stages along the TP-AGB.
+Indeed it is expected to never occur for stars of low initial masses \citep{Herwig2005}, and the curves of such stars stay in the Table \ref{tab1} sample for the whole AGB life of the star.
+The presence in the Table \ref{tab3} ($W >$0.3) sample and their location in the parameter space suggests that they will evolve to the Table \ref{tab5} sample when the stars will become carbon-rich (red arrows in Figure \ref{fig10}).
 Here again, such a suggestion, albeit sensible and plausible, is far from being proven.
 The dispersion of the curve parameters about their mean is large for both the Table \ref{tab4} and Table \ref{tab5} samples, showing the complexity of the situation.
 In particular, the presence in the Table \ref{tab5} sample of curves evolving with decreasing $W$ (possible successors of the Table \ref{tab3} sample) and of curves evolving with increasing $W$ (possible successors of the Table \ref{tab4} sample) contribute to such complexity.
 It is natural to speculate that the stars of the Table \ref{tab4} sample have larger initial masses, and probably are closer to exhausting their convective layers than the stars of the Table \ref{tab3} sample: the behaviour of the curves of HBB stars discussed in Subsection 4.1 gives support to such speculation as do the curves of stars that are known to be close to post-AGB, such as V Hya and VX Sgr.